bubenkoff/woordenlijst-client/README.md

 // Output format can be seen in the ./test/index.test.js file
 ```

-as Woordenlijst API doesn't provide information about the fixed verb prepositions, there's also a function to get the fixed verb prepositions from wikitionary:
+As Woordenlijst API doesn't provide information about the fixed verb prepositions, there's also a function to get the fixed verb prepositions from wikitionary:

 ```javascript
 import { getFixedVerbPrepositions } from 'woordenlijst-client';